eclipse/upm/README.md

-UPM - Sensor/Actuator repository for Maa
+UPM - Sensor/Actuator repository for Mraa
 ==============

-UPM is a high level repository for sensors that use maa.
-Each sensor links to libmaa and are not meant to be interlinked although some groups of sensors may be.
+UPM is a high level repository for sensors that use mraa.
+Each sensor links to libmraa and are not meant to be interlinked although some groups of sensors may be.
 Each sensor contains a header which allows to interface with it.
 Typically a sensor is represented as a class and instanciated.